Filtrations and Buildings: A Tannakian formalism for Bruhat-Tits buildings

-There should be a similar Tannakian formalism for the symmetric spaces of reductive groups over $\mathbb{R}$, with factorizations of fiber functors through the category of Euclidean spaces, using compact forms of the adjoint groups as base point.
+$(3)$ There might also be a similar Tannakian formalism for the symmetric spaces of reductive groups over $\mathbb{R}$, with factorizations of fiber functors through a category of Euclidean spaces, using compact forms of the adjoint groups as base point.